AR-js-org/AR.js-Docs/docs/location-based.md

 It can be seen from this that the **smaller** the value of `k` (the `smoothingFactor` property), the **greater** the smoothing effect.
 In tests, 0.1 appears to give the best result.

-Also for *all* variants of the components you can reduce 'jumping' of augmented content when near a place - a bad-looking effect due to GPS sensors' low precision.
-To do so you can use the `gpsMinDistance` property.
+You can also reduce 'jumping' of augmented content when near a place - a bad-looking effect due to GPS sensor's low precision.
+To do so you can use the `gpsMinDistance` property, as shown in the examples above.
+This will only update the position if the user has moved at least that number of metres.

 ----